1 dead, 1 wounded in North Las Vegas standoff

 A man was found dead early Thursday morning after a domestic shooting led to a barricade inside a North Las Vegas home.

-Police responded about 11 p.m. to reports of a shooting at a home on the 5600 block of Tropic Breeze Street, near Ann Road and Bruce Street, NLVPD spokesman Aaron Patty said.
+Police responded about 11 p.m. to reports of a shooting at a home on the 5600 block of Tropic Breeze Street, near Ann Road and Bruce Street, North Las Vegas police spokesman Aaron Patty said.

 A woman was shot at the home during a domestic dispute, Patty said.
 She was hospitalized with serious injuries but is expected to survive.